Mkzay/Mkzay/README.md

 🧠 I'm currently learning Javascript.

-👯‍♀️ I'm looking to collaborate on on Twitter and the Hub.
+👯‍♀️ I'm looking to collaborate on on Twitter and Github.

 🤔 I'm looking for help with with everything regarding frontend development for now.